HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 featured_stat_label_2: Sites that use CSS Grid
 featured_stat_3: 780
 featured_stat_label_3: Number of digits in largest Z-Index value
+una_bio: Una Kravets is a Brooklyn-based international public speaker, technical writer, and Developer Advocate for Material Design at Google.
+Una hosts the <a href="https://www.youtube.com/watch?v=YK8GZBx3hpg">Designing the Browser</a> web series and the <a href="https://spec.fm/podcasts/toolsday">Toolsday</a> developer podcast.
+Follow her on <a href="https://twitter.com/una">Twitter</a> to find her musings on creative CSS, user experiences, and web development best practices.
+argyleink_bio: Adam Argyle is a Google Chrome developer relations member focused on CSS; He's a web addict with an insatiable lust for great UX & UI; Find him on the web <a href="https://twitter.com/argyleink">@argyleink</a> or checkout his website <a href="https://nerdy.dev">https://nerdy.dev</a>.
 published: 2019-11-11T00:00:00.000Z
 last_updated: 2020-11-04T00:00:00.000Z
 ---